About 'Protecting Earhart'

 productions include Geronimo, Major League, Six Days and Seven Nights, and Tin Cup.
 His

 past TV series work includes The Young Riders, Legend, The Game, and The Magnificent Seven.
 Where

-developing a motion picture about the true controversial story of Amelia Earhart--he is additionally
+tough-read famous Americans come into play, along with his motion picture screenplay about the true controversial story of Amelia Earhart, Tod

-spiriting forward a new motion picture IP inspired by the true-story of the real Grizzly Adams, California's "greatest
+is also developing new TV and motion picture IPs inspired by the true-story of Grizzly Adams.
+Tod

 is the son of noted author and Texas Literary Hall of Fame member, Larry Swindell and Equity Theater stage actress, the late